cran/ralger/README.md

 #> [17] "Or browse scientific publications that cited our packages."
 #> [18] "Our suite of packages is comprised of contributions from staff engineers and the wider R\ncommunity via a transparent, constructive and open review process utilising GitHub's open\nsource infrastructure."
 #> [19] "We combine academic peer reviews with production software code reviews to create a\ntransparent, collaborative & more efficient review process\n  "
-#> [20] "Based on best practices of software development and standards of R, it’s\napplications and user base."
+#> [20] "Based on best practices of software development and standards of R, its\napplications and user base."
-#> [21] "Our diverse community of academics, data scientists and developers provide a\nplatform for shared learning, collaboration and reporoducible science"
+#> [21] "Our diverse community of academics, data scientists and developers provide a\nplatform for shared learning, collaboration and reproducible science"
 #> [22] "We welcome you to join us and help improve tools and practices available to\nresearchers while receiving greater visibility to your contributions.
 You can\ncontribute with your packages, resources or post questions so our members will help\nyou along your process."
 #> [23] "Discover, learn and get involved in helping to shape the future of Data Science"
 #> [24] "Join in our quarterly Community Calls with fellow developers and scientists - open\nto all"